brentvollebregt/nitratine.net/posts/google-publisher-toolbar-please-copy-this-code/post.md

 ![Loading the Google Publisher Toolbar URL into the CRXViewer](/posts/google-publisher-toolbar-please-copy-this-code/crxviewer.png)

-Providing it with the [URL of Google Publisher Toolbar on the Chrome Web Store](https://chrome.google.com/webstore/detail/google-publisher-toolbar/omioeahgfecgfpfldejlnideemfidnkc) and leaving all the other options as default, I then clicked "Open in this viewer" to view the source of the extension.
+Providing it with the URL of Google Publisher Toolbar on the Chrome Web Store _(not available anymore)_ and leaving all the other options as default, I then clicked "Open in this viewer" to view the source of the extension.

 ## Looking for what Should be Executed
 When the source first loads, it may appear to have a lot of files, but many of them are translations for different languages.
 The best way to get a hint of what to look for is to look at the `manifest.json` file.
 Viewing this file gives details like the name, version, icons and what scripts are run where; this is definitely the place for insight into what I was looking for.